Delaware River Watershed Fellowship 2020 at Delaware Nature Society

-Delaware Nature Society has spent over 50 years connecting people to nature with diverse environmental programs and services.
-As one of the most well respected environmental organizations in the region, we envision a healthy and sustainable environment for all plants, animals and people living in our region.
-Our mission is to connect people with the natural world to improve our environment through education, advocacy and conservation.
-Working state-wide in Delaware and the surrounding region, we operate four sites where people experience nature in unique hands-on ways reaching thousands of visitors each year.
-DNS works with Wilmington communities through its DuPont Environmental Education Center on the Wilmington riverfront.
+The Delaware Nature Society’s mission is to connect people with the natural world to improve our environment through education, advocacy and conservation.
+It operates four sites within Delaware where people experience nature in unique hands-on ways reaching thousands of visitors each year.
+Delnature works with Wilmington communities through its DuPont Environmental Education Center on the Wilmington riverfront.
+To deepen our commitment in making nature education more accessible we operate the RENEW program, which helps connect Wilmington youth to nature education programs and activities that make learning about the environment relevant and fun.

 Position Location: DuPont Environmental Education Center, 1400 Delmarva Lane, Wilmington, DE.
 The Fellow will spend much of their time in and around the neighboring communities and Wilmington Riverfront.

-- Engage target communities in the Christina and Delaware Rivers watersheds through stewardship, education, recreation and civic engagement.
+- Engage target communities in Wilmington and the Delaware Rivers watersheds through stewardship, education, recreation and civic engagement.

-- Greets visitors and interprets the natural and cultural history of the Christina and Brandywine Rivers Watershed and urban water issues to visitors and the community.
+- Greets visitors and interprets the natural and cultural history of the Christina River Watershed and urban water issues to visitors and the community.

 - Document through conversation and surveys the communities’ knowledge of and experience with the local waterways and water issues.